Planning to Eat? Innovative Local Government Plans and Policies to Build Healthy Food Systems in the United States

 This policy brief provides a synthesis of how local governments across the United States are using a variety of tools, such as plans, regulatory tools, fiscal incentives, and institutional mechanisms, to strengthen food systems.
 The brief highlights national best policy practices in the areas of food production, processing, retail, consumption and waste disposal.

-Growing Food Connection Topic: community food connections, community food production
+Growing Food Connections Topic(s): community food connections, community food production

 Main Food Topics: agriculture, agriculture preservation, food access, food aggregation, food assistance, food availability, food distribution, food marketing, food processing, food procurement, food production, food retail, food security, food system, gathering/foraging

-Sub Food Topics: Affordability, SNAP, WIC, agricultural practices, animals, buy local, community garden, community kitchen, community supported agriculture, corner store or bodega, culturally appropriate foods, farm, farm stand, farm to school, farmers market, fast-food, food bank, food pantry, fruit, grocery store, low-income, mobile vending, produce, restaurant, supermarket, vegetables, vulnerable population(s)
+Sub Food Topics: Affordability, agricultural practices, animals, buy local, community garden, community kitchen, community supported agriculture, corner store or bodega, culturally appropriate foods, farm, farm stand, farm to school, farmers market, fast-food, food bank, food pantry, fruit, grocery store, low-income, mobile vending, produce, restaurant, SNAP, supermarket, vegetables, vulnerable population(s), WIC

 Public Policy Topics: Physical projects, Plans, Programs, Public investment, Regulations/laws